 Check your filter

 Keeping contaminants out of the air you’re breathing starts with filtration.
-Not only do furnace filters keep contaminants from circulating over and over, they help decrease the chance of those contaminants contributing to allergies, disease and other illnesses.
+Not only do furnace filters keep contaminants from circulating over and over, but they also help decrease the chance of those contaminants contributing to allergies, disease, and other illnesses.
 Ensuring you check your furnace filter once a month can ensure your system is operating at its top efficiency and keeping contaminants out of your air.
 If you recognize that your filter is dark or dirty, go ahead and change out the filter with a new one.

-Size makes a difference
+The size makes a difference

-When you shop for furnace filters, you’ll see a variety of options, everything from your most basic models that serve their purpose, to the higher end filters that capture more contaminants.
+When you shop for furnace filters, you’ll see a variety of options, everything from your most basic models that serve their purpose, to the higher-end filters that capture more contaminants.
 The truth is that the basic filters are created with loose fiberglass mesh, and do offer some protection for your home, but not as much protection as the filters that cost a little more.
-The difference between the filters has a big impact on your indoor air quality, and can help keep your air free from more contaminants.
-Typically, the filters that are a little more expensive give you greater energy efficiency, and could end up saving you money in the long run.
+The difference between the filters has a big impact on your indoor air quality and can help keep your air free from more contaminants.
+Typically, the filters that are a little more expensive give you greater energy efficiency and could end up saving you money in the long run.